Sustainability Materiality

 The term materiality comes from the field of accounting.
 Materiality is defined as those items that should be reported in detail in financial statements because they are likely to impact the economic welfare of decision-makers.
 In the accounting context, these decision-makers tend to be investors and the goals tend to be economic.
 So, if a business decision, transaction, or event is significant enough that they could impact a investors’ decisions, it would be considered material and thus should be reported.

-Sustainability materiality draws on this concept to only some degree.
 Initial definitions of sustainability materiality refer to those social, ecological and economic issues that have a direct impact on business performance.
 Also called Single Materiality, these issues are deemed material because decision makers, like managers and investors, need to be aware of them and incorporate them when making informed decisions.
-Consider the ecological issue of water scarcity and its relevance to a company like Nestle.
-Nestle is a company that relies immensely on the availability of sustainable water systems to the point that, as the issue of water scarcity grows, managerial decision-makers must consider the impact of the issue on the business.
-Thus, water scarcity is a material issue for Nestle because company profit levels are at stake should the issue grow in severity.
+Consider the ecological issue of climate change and its relevance to the insurance sector.
+Insurance companies are heavily impacted by a changing climate as unpredictable weather events can wreak havoc on the predictability embedded in insurance premiums.
+Thus, climate change is a material issue for insurance companies because company profit levels are at stake as the issue grows in severity.

 Business Model